3,462 miles,

 Which is mostly rejoicing, since all ingredients are here,

-which is gratitude, to be given a mind and a heart
+given a mind and a heart

 and these body-clothes,